rrigato/ratings/README.md

 [git secrets](https://github.com/awslabs/git-secrets.git) is a command line utility for validating that you do not have any git credentials stored in your git repo commit history

-This is useful for not only open source projects, but also to make sure best practices are being followed with limited duration credentials (IAM roles) instead of long term access keys

 - Global install